dbetka/vue-material-symbols/maintenance.md

 # vue-material-icons (maintenance)
-> Vue2 material design icons with easy access to icons names and types (all available in IDE hints).
+> Vue2 material design icons with easy access to icon names and types (all available in IDE hints).
 Hints were tested on IntelliJ IDE.
 Fonts based on https://fonts.google.com/icons.

 - [How to start](#how-to-start)